 Well, it does have nice box art …

-Now that we’ve got that out of the way, I want you, dear reader, to relax.
-Come closer and listen carefully because if there’s one thing that we should all take away from this infamously terrible game, then it’s yet another reminder that nostalgia can be a dangerous thing indeed.
+Now that we’ve got that out of the way, I want you, dear reader, to listen carefully because if there’s one thing that we should all take away from this infamously terrible game, then it’s yet another reminder that nostalgia can be a dangerous thing indeed.

 But first let us rewind to the days of the Neo Geo Pocket and consider what is arguably its best game; SNK vs. Capcom: Card Fighters Clash.
 This was – and astoundingly still is – one of the finest digital card games you’ll play on a home console.
 It’s a game dear to many hearts, so you can imagine the excitement fans must have felt when they learned that SNK were releasing a follow-up on the Nintendo DS.

 Nintendo’s hardware was several years ahead of the defunct SNK handheld, of course boasting 64-bit graphics, dual screens, and touch screen functionality.
 The titular developers had surged into the new millennium too with SNK being reborn as SNK Playmore, and Capcom scoring critically acclaimed hits like Devil May Cry, Viewtiful Joe, and Phoenix Wright: Ace Attorney.
 This stuff writes itself.
 You couldn’t have imagined a more suitable time or place for an underdog franchise like Card Fighters to make a comeback.